nterry/39DLL-4-Linux/README.md

 ANDROID:

-1. Make sure the NDK is installed and ndk-build is on your path
+1. Make sure the NDK is installed and ndk-build is on your path.
+You will also require the Android SDK with its tools and platform  -tools on your path
 2. CD to the project root dir if you are not already there.
 3. Simply execute the following command: ndk-build NDK_PROJECT_PATH=.
 NDK_APPLICATION_MK=Application.mk